SHARDULJAGDALE22/Power-BI-Projects/README.md

 Hi, I'm a Data Analyst 👋

 Welcome to my GitHub profile!
-I specialize in leveraging Power BI and Python to transform raw data into meaningful business insights.
+I specialize in leveraging Power BI to transform raw data into meaningful business insights.
 This repository highlights my Power BI project, where I applied analytical and visualization techniques to uncover actionable trends.

 ## 📊 Project Overview
 This Power BI project focuses on analyzing business performance through interactive dashboards.
 The goal was to present key performance indicators (KPIs) that help stakeholders make data-driven decisions.